 Through craftsmanship and experience in the field of pool remodeling and resurfacing, Scottsdale Pool Resurfacing will make your dream pool a reality in Scottsdale, Arizona.
-Customer satisfaction is our primary goal, and our experience in the pool resurfacing industry equips us to deliver custom and long-lasting results you deserve.
+Customer satisfaction is our primary goal.
+Our experience in the pool resurfacing industry equips us to deliver the custom and long-lasting results you deserve.

-Pool refinishing and resurfacing does sound like an overwhelming experience, but in truth, it does not need to be.
+Pool refinishing and resurfacing sound like an overwhelming experience, but it does not need to be.
 In all honesty, the cost does vary because not all pools are the same.
-Therefore, factors such as pool size, shape, design, and the finish used will affect the overall cost.
+Therefore, factors such as pool size, shape, design, and finish will affect the overall cost.

 Some pool owners believe they can resurface or refinish their pool by themselves.
-However, it is not wise to resurface a pool, especially if you have never done it before.
+This is not wise, especially if you have never done it before.
 Remember, fixing a mistake may end up costing you much more than hiring a professional contractor from the start.
-If, for example, you do a good job, the chances are that it will not appear quite as good as that of a professional.
+If you do a good job, chances are it will not appear quite as good as that of a professional.
 This is why it is wise to consider hiring an expert when it comes to pool resurfacing in Scottsdale.

 As we prep your pool for draining, we’ll need access to the central pump system.
 We’ll then need to switch your system to the backwash or drain setting.
 If needed, we’ll use a submersible pump to remove the water from your pool.

-Our resurfacing process cannot begin until your pool is properly drained.
-During this process, we’ll direct the water to a location that doesn’t promote over-saturation, flooding or other issues that can occur.
+Our resurfacing process cannot begin until your pool is drained correctly.
+We’ll direct the water to a location that doesn’t promote over-saturation, flooding, or other issues that can occur during this process.
 However, depending on the overall size of your pool, the draining process can take several hours.

 After the pool becomes completely dry, our team will begin scanning for structural damages.
-Some of these include blistering, crumbling, cracks and several others.
-If found, these tend to indicate serious issues with your plumbing or foundation.
+Some signs of structural failure include blistering, crumbling, and cracks.
+If found, these tend to indicate severe issues with your plumbing or foundation.
 As we work on your pool, we usually cover the area with tarps to keep the entire area clean during sandblasting operations.

-When carrying out tasks such as composite finishes, plastering, and even fiberglass work, they need to be sandblasted.
+When carrying out tasks such as composite finishes, plastering, and even fiberglass work, the surface needs to be sandblasted.
 This is done to provide a better hold for new materials by chiseling away underlying concrete.
-Sandblasting easily etches the concretes surface and makes it easier for bonding to take place.
+Sandblasting etches the concrete’s surface and makes it easier for bonding to take place.

 Our team of experienced professionals is versed in pool tile applications.
-They will be able to easily guide you on the tiles that best suit your needs since pools are always exposed to various chemicals, water, and natural elements.
-However, this part of the process takes up to three days while masonry work takes up to 48 hours.
+They will guide you on the tiles that best suit your needs since pools are always exposed to various chemicals, water, and natural elements.
+This part of the process takes up to three days, while masonry work takes up to 48 hours.

 As we continue working on your pool, we’re also going to conduct a thorough investigation of your plumbing and pump system.
-We’ll ensure that there are no faults within your systems such as leaks and others that may be hidden.
+We will ensure that there are no faults within your systems, such as leaks and other problems that may be hidden.
 Our engineers will also test the resiliency of the current PVC parts that make up your system.
 This aspect of our process usually takes an entire day to complete.

 When masonry work is conducted on surfaces, they need to be etched with acid.
 This effectively removes hard minerals and chalky residue deposits that exist on the previous coating.
 Acid washing tends to open the pores up so that they can be penetrated with the new coating.
 This then creates a pretty secure cohesive bond.

 As we refill your pool, we’ll dedicate several hours to performing a final and thorough cleanup of the entire area.
-At the end of each workday, our team is geared to ensuring that no dirt or dust is left behind.
-Additionally, a final inspection of your entire system is conducted.
+Our team will ensure that no dirt or dust is left behind at the end of each workday.
+After we finish our work, we will perform a final inspection of your entire system.

 Initial Water Treatment

-One of the most important steps in this entire process is ensuring that the initial water treatment is performed.
-This is done so that your pool can maintain the life of newly added material and its overall appearance for many years to come.
+One of the most critical steps in this entire process is ensuring that the initial water treatment is performed.
+This preserves the life of the newly added material and its overall appearance for many years to come.
 After your pool is filled, several treatments are done so that the surface can be cured as thoroughly as possible.

-Within the first seven days of being refilled, close monitoring must be done.
-You can call in your regular pool maintenance service company to perform this step.
-We will also consult with him to ensure that everything is carried out successfully.
+For the first seven days after the pool is filled, close monitoring is necessary.
+You can call in your regular pool maintenance service company to perform this step if you want.
+We will also consult with them to ensure that everything is carried out successfully.

-However, if your maintenance personnel are not able to carry this out, our trained experts are more than happy to do so.
-At Scottsdale Pool Resurfacing, we take pride in our work and go the extra mile to make sure that you’re completely satisfied.
-We’re more than thrilled to conduct your initial water treatment procedure.
+If your maintenance personnel cannot carry this out, our trained experts will be more than happy to do so.
+At Scottsdale Pool Resurfacing, we take pride in our work and go the extra mile to ensure that you’re completely satisfied.
+We’re more than happy to conduct your initial water treatment procedure.

-The sad truth is that, without knowing all the details about the pool resurfacing, it will become virtually impossible to come up with an exact price estimation.
-Remember, plaster is the least costly option, but it also has a disadvantage of having the shortest service life.
-Do you know that pool refinishing does also increase property value?
-Depending on the pool option you want, the age of the pool, or correcting poor craftsmanship, the price will be affected.
-Furthermore, if you want a plumbing upgrade or replacement, this will affect the cost as well.
-To fully understand this, think of them as the transmission and engine of a 20-year-old car.
-With a 20-year-old car, doing a paint job and the interiors are all tremendous but wise to look at things that matter the most to prevent any surprises later.
+The sad truth is that, without knowing the details of your pool, it will be difficult to come up with an exact price estimate.
+Remember, plaster is the least costly option, but it also has the disadvantage of having the shortest service life.
+Did you know that pool refinishing also increases property value?
+Depending on the pool option you want, the pool’s age, or any need to correct poor craftsmanship, the price will be affected.
+If you want a plumbing upgrade or replacement, this will affect the cost as well.
+These investments could be a wise choice to prevent any surprises later.

 This is why we offer a free, on-site consultation, regardless of the kind of refinishing you are looking for.
 Our on-site consultation and price estimates are free, with no obligation.